Parham-sagharchi/Parham-sagharchi/README.md

 - 📫 How to reach me **parhamsagharchi@gmail.com**

-- 📄 Know about my experiences [https://drive.google.com/file/d/162cqqfN5enx1bqQUOeKiqD0ESi1Ix0zV/view?usp=sharing](https://drive.google.com/file/d/162cqqfN5enx1bqQUOeKiqD0ESi1Ix0zV/view?usp=sharing)
+- 📄 Know about my experience, Please scan this image

 <h3 align="left">Connect with me:</h3>
 <p align="left">